TylerLu/EDUGraphAPI/README.md

   | GetAuthenticationResultAsync           | Get an AuthenticationResult from the specified authorization code |
   | GetAppOnlyAccessTokenForDaemonAppAsync | Get an App-only access token for a daemon app |

-  Most of the methods above have a argument called permission.
+  Most of the methods above have an argument called permission.
 Its type is `Permissions`, an Enum type with two defined values:

   * `Delegated`: the client accesses the web API as the signed-in user.
   * `Application`: the client accesses the web API directly as itself (no user context).
 This type of permission requires administrator consent.